 Authors: Kitty van den Hoek and Hans Alderliesten

-Providing care for a loved one should be like being in a relay race: others take over (in due time).
-This way, informal caregivers are able to maintain an acceptable energy level, also to fulfil other responsibilities.
+Providing care for a loved one should be a relay race: others take over (in due time).
+In this way, informal caregivers are able to maintain acceptable energy levels, also to fulfil other responsibilities.
 For some people, informal care is a part of their lives.
-Next to caring for a loved one, informal caregivers have other responsibilities like work and family.
-Each and every one of us can end up in an (informal) care situation at some point in life.
+Besides caring for a loved one, informal caregivers have other responsibilities like work and family.
+Each and every one of us could end up in an (informal) care situation at some point in life.

 Informal care situations entail a multitude of relationships and connections.
 Informal caregivers have relationships with the persons they are caring for.
-Next to this, family, friends and other social relations may be involved in the care situation: either directly if they provide care themselves, or indirectly, if they experience that the informal caregiver has less time for them due to the care they provide.
+Family, friends and other social relations may also be affected by the care situation: either directly if they provide care themselves, or indirectly, if they experience that the informal caregiver has less time for them due to their caring obligations.
 Another group that is possibly involved in the care situation are professional caregivers.
-Also, the care situation may influence other relationships of the informal care giver: an employer, a teacher, players of the soccer team or members of the church he or she is part of.
+Also, the care situation may influence other relationships of the informal care giver: an employer, a teacher, players of the soccer team or members of the church he or she belongs to.
 Together, they make up the informal caregiver’s ‘system’: his or her unshared daily life situation.
 At the same time, the caregiver is often not the only party providing informal care, other caregivers are involved as well.

 - The extent to which the role of informal caregiver is adopted.

 - The extent to which the caregiver continues with or discards other responsibilities.

 - Increasing or decreasing the role of the (in)formal care network.

 - The outcome of the resilience-burden ratio: the energy balance.